LinearValues/Boom-Technologies/Foundation Structure/Development Updates.md

 ----------------------------------------------------------

-## §1 | Development Roadmap - 2021

-- #1 | April 17th, 2021: Implemented new systems and redesigned the Sustainable Facility to fit in more detail and easier development access.
-Progression is still ahead.

 ### First Quarter | January 1 - May 31
 - [x] **[February 28th, 2021]** Start development on the new version of the Sustainable Facility.
 - [ ] **[In Progress]** Start the facility's main interior and exterior design.